Do you make a plan for your reading each year? I always read more books when I make a plan and track my reading goals.

 I encourage you to write down books you read about or hear about from friends and make a plan to read a couple each month!
 You can also add ideas to your kids’ lists and let them set their own reading goals (aside from assigned school reading).
 Use the book overview page to have your students record more details about the books they finished so they can remember their favorite quotes and other takeaways.
 You can even use the reading log for reading challenges that track the number of pages read.

 Print as many as you like for personal or classroom use.
-But please direct your friends back to this post if they would like to download their own!
+But please direct your friends back to our shop if they would like to download their own!